 The field of black lava that surrounds the volcano, principally, porphyritic olivine basalt, covers about 28 square miles and records six or seven eruptions.

-Someone mysteriously left a male and female pair of these majestic Chinese Guardian Dog statues a quarter of a mile from one another in 2013.
+Someone mysteriously left a male and female pair of these majestic Chinese Guardian Lion statues a quarter of a mile from one another in 2013.
 They are about 400 feet off Route 66 between Amboy and Kelbaker Road.

 There is no doubt the large number of Chinese tourists who eagerly visit Amboy every year enjoy their eternal presence.

-A lone sign advertises acreage for sale along Route 66 between Amboy and Kelbaker Road, with a dissenting opinion from the gallery.
+A lone sign advertises acreage for sale along Route 66 between Amboy and Kelbaker Road, with a dissenting opinion from the peanut gallery.

 Ever heard of Amboy’s famous shoe tree?
 It’s located east of Amboy next to a bridge in the wash.
 Sadly, this iconic landmark is not really one tree anymore.
 The old tamarisk tree fell over in 2010, causing part of the trunk and hundreds of shoes to be scattered down the wash.